 The route up and through the long lengths of Coire Gabhail eventually leads to the bealach between Sgreamhach and Bidean.
 The final stages to the bealach are covered in scree and the many feet trampling up and down over the years have caused serious erosion, making the going underfoot quite difficult.
 From here a beautiful ridge walk leads to the summit.
 The route through Coire nan Lochan follows the Allt (river) until reaching a small group of lochans.
 Carry on up either the north or west ridge to the summit of Stob Coire nan Lochan and along the northeast ridge to Bidean, admiring the views of its north face in the latter stages.
 The last route up Coire nam Beithach follows its Allt, climbing steeply until reaching the summit of Stob Coire nam Beith.
 From here travel along the northwest ridge, which carries a narrow snow arête under winter conditions, until reaching the summit.

-For arriving in Scotland and making your way to Bidean nam Bian in Glencoe, the best airports to arrive in are;
+For arriving in Scotland and making your way to Glencoe, the best airports to arrive in are;

-take the M9 to Stirling, then take the A84 Callander road, becoming the A85 until merging with the A82 northbound road at Crianlarich.
-Follow until reaching Glencoe.
+From Edinburgh take the M9 to Stirling, then take the A84 Callander road, becoming the A85 until merging with the A82 northbound road at Crianlarich then on to Glencoe.

 There is no red tape in Scotland due to the Land Reform (Scotland) Act 2003 which incorporated the Scottish Outdoor Access Code.
 This code, which commenced on the 9th of February 2005, has established statutory rights of access to land and inland water for outdoor recreation.